linuxserver/docker-tvheadend/README.md

 For advanced setup of tvheadend, go to [Tvheadend][tvheadendurl]

+**Picons**

+We have added all the picons from [picons.xyz](https://picons.xyz/) in the folder /picons.
+To enable the use of these picons, add the path to the Channel icon path in Configuration --> General --> Base.
+You need to enable minimum advanced view level to see the picons options.

 ## Info

 * Shell access whilst the container is running: `docker exec -it tvheadend /bin/bash`